 Intentional Low Golf Shots - Difficult But Effective

-The intentional low shot.
-This is a shot where we are going to drive the ball in to a back pin and skip it in or a shot in to the wind.
-When we need to drive that golf ball down and low and really have some control on the golf ball.
-This is a difficult shot for the average golfer who tends to release the club a little too early and they are not aggressive enough going through the golf shot.
+This is a difficult shot for the average mid-handicap golfer who tends to release the club a little too early and they are not aggressive enough going through the golf shot.

 Let me give you some ideas how you can hit a stinger.
 You have heard Tiger Woods talk about his stinger, let's get your stinger going.

 - To do that we are first going to grip down on the golf club.
 That makes the shaft a little firmer and will help you hit it lower.

 - Stand in closer to the golf ball.

 - Now the next thing we are going to do is a big step with the front foot and a small step with the back foot.
 That is going to going to make it easier to get over to my left leg and also to strike down on the golf ball and that is going to really allow the golf ball to come out lower.